Determining plane curve singularities from its polars: Tracking the behaviour of the invariant quotients

 \section{Tracking the behaviour of the invariant quotients}

-In this section we develop the main technical results which describe de behaviour of the invariant quotients $I_{\xi}(p)$ as $p$ ranges over $\caN_O$, as well as its relation to the values $v_p(\xi)$ and the heights $m_p$ associated to the morphism $\varphi$ introduced above.
+In this section we develop the main technical results which describe de behaviour of the invariant quotients $I_{\xi}(p)$ as $p$ ranges over $\mathcal{N}_O$, as well as its relation to the values $v_p(\xi)$ and the heights $m_p$ associated to the morphism $\varphi$ introduced at the end of section \ref{sect-prel}.